Julius Tannen

-Julius Tannen (May 16, 1880 – January 3, 1965) was a monologist in vaudeville.
+Julius Tannen (May 16, 1880 – January 3, 1965) was an American monologist in vaudeville.
 He was known to stage audiences for his witty improvisations and creative word games.
 He had a successful career as a character actor in films, appearing in over 50 films in his 25-year film career.
 He is probably best known to film audiences from the musical Singin' in the Rain, in which he appears as the man demonstrating a talking picture early in the film.

 Early years

 After the deaths of his parents, Tannen was placed in an orphanage in Indianapolis, Indiana, when he was seven years old, and he lived there until he was 13.
 He worked as a private secretary until he was 21.